1.7 The Teaching-Learning Process

 • Health literacy: How comfortable are you with medical terminology and understanding health care information?
 In your own words, what is your health condition and how is it treated?
 It is common for clients not to have a good understanding of their health condition or treatment, so if this is a concern for you, please let me know.
 (Consider: What are the client’s written and verbal language skills?
 Does the client prefer written or spoken information?
 Is an interpreter needed?)

 • Social support: Is there anyone you would like to be with you at this teaching session?
-Do you have family, friends, church or social groups that support you?
+Do you have family, friends, or church or social groups that support you?

 • Lifestyle, culture, and habits: What is your daily health routine?
 What cultural or religious practices are incorporated in your health routine?
 Do you prefer to have a member of the same sex doing the teaching, if possible?
 What is your occupation?
 What is your level of education (i.e., junior high school, high school, college)?
 Are you currently using any holistic remedies such as herbs to assist with your health condition?
 Some open-ended cultural assessment questions include the following: